LPFM Stations Near Mexico

-The FCC only authorizes 50 watts maximum for LP-100 stations located within 125 km of the Mexican border.
+By default, the FCC only authorizes 50 watts maximum for LP-100 stations using nondirectional antennas located within 125 km of the Mexican border.

 In addition to the 50 watt cap, LPFM stations within 125 km of Mexico also have the following limitations: